Monday, April 16th, 2018

 Repeatedly using the arm to complete tasks is effective for recovery after a stroke.
 Doing basic exercises such as straighten a leg, moving a leg onto a bed, having a patient manipulate a cane up and down, rolling a ball backward and forward and sliding a hand across a table can all help functional context.
 Repetition is key for recovery much like practice is key for performance.

 A mirror box can help with neuroplastic changes to help with stroke recovery.
 In a mirror box, the patient places a good limb outside the box with a mirror, and the flaccid one into the box.
 The patient then looks into the mirror on the side with the good limb and makes “mirror symmetric” movements.
-It has been suggested that visualising and undertaking symmetrical, bilateral movements, like this, post stroke enhances neuroplastic changes within the brain.
-Through the use of this simulated visual feedback, it becomes more possible for the patient to move the stroke affected limb, and possibly unclench it from potentially painful positions.
+It has been suggested that visualizing and undertaking symmetrical, bilateral movements, like this, post-stroke enhances neuroplastic changes within the brain.
+Through the use of this simulated visual feedback, it becomes more possible for the patient to move the stroke-affected limb, and possibly unclench it from potentially painful positions.

 Like the mirror box, mental visualization can also help with neuroplasticity.
 Even as the patient experiences lack of voluntary muscle movement, they can still imagine these movements. mental rehearsal and visualization of movement can produce similar effects as practicing the actual movements.
 Imagining hand movements can stimulate restitution and redistribution of brain activity, which accompanies recovery in overall hand function.